Robust Dialogue State Tracking with Weak Supervision and Sparse Data: TripPy-R: Robust Triple Copy DST

 \subsection{Training and Inference}

-Each training step requires us to have all slot descriptions, all value descriptions and the current dialogue turn encoded.
-Our unified encoder separately encodes all three types of information.
-We fine-tune the encoder for this very purpose, i.e., at each step of the training, we re-encode all slot descriptions.
-This is possible since the number of slots is usually in the range of several tens.
-The number of values however might easily be in the range of thousands.
-To accommodate the need for regularly re-encoding all values, we do so only once for each training epoch.
+Each training step requires the dialogue turn and all slot and value descriptions be encoded.
+Our unified encoder re-encodes all slot descriptions at each step.
+Since the number of values might be in the range of thousands, we encode them once for each epoch.
+The encoder is fine-tuned towards encoding all three input types.
 We optimise our model given the joint loss for each turn,